Ashur-D/pc-collection/README.md

 - [Nilesoft](https://nilesoft.org/) (this is for changing the windows context menu)

-- [deviantartNiivu](https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586) (Read through this guide for the installation process, there are also some extra programs you check out that I have not shown here, as well as older themes he has on his github that are no longer supported)
+- [deviantartNiivu](https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586) (Niivu will give a guide for the installation process, there are also some extra programs you check out that I have not shown here, and custom cursors, as well as some older themes he has on his github that are no longer supported)

 - [VinStarTheme](https://www.vinstartheme.com/) (Im pretty sure this site steals other peoples themes as I asked Niivu, his content was stolen and put on there, use with caution as it may have older versions)

 - [7TSP GUI](https://www.deviantart.com/devillnside/art/7TSP-GUI-2019-Edition-804769422) (This is needed for changing the Windows icons)

 - [ExplorerTool](https://github.com/Maplespe/explorerTool) and [ExplorerBlurMica](https://github.com/Maplespe/ExplorerBlurMica) (These 2 programs from he same person are used to custimize your file explorer)

+- [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) and [FastFetch](https://github.com/fastfetch-cli/fastfetch) (Both these programs are used to custimize your windows terminal

+- [FlowLauncher](https://github.com/Flow-Launcher/Flow.Launcher) and [Wox](https://github.com/Wox-launcher/Wox) (Use either one, they are just fast indexing launchers for apps, files, programs etc.)

+-